telerik/ajax-docs/controls/tilelist/how-to/select-a-tile-with-left-click.md

 ---
 title: Select a Tile with Left Click
-page_title: Select a Tile with Left Click | UI for ASP.NET AJAX Documentation
+page_title: Select a Tile with Left Click | RadTileList for ASP.NET AJAX Documentation
 description: Select a Tile with Left Click
 slug: tilelist/how-to/select-a-tile-with-left-click
 tags: select,a,tile,with,left,click